jacoscaz/treesandrobots.github.io/_posts/2025-03-18-dumb-shutters-smart-shutters-zwave.md

 1. It operates in the sub-GHz range of 800 - 900 MHz, which is generally better for passing through concrete, brickwalls and the occasional junction and/or outlet box with too much wire in it.
-It is reduces the risk of interference with other actors in the crowded 2.4 GHz stage (Wi-Fi, Bluetooth).
+2. It operates well outside of the crowded 2.4 GHz range (Wi-Fi, Bluetooth, &hellip;), further decreasing the risk of interference with other devices.
-2. It is a *mesh* network in which mains-powered nodes can operate as relays, increasing both the reach and the reliability of the network as a whole.
+3. It is a *mesh* network in which mains-powered nodes can operate as relays between other nodes and the network controller, increasing both the reach and the reliability of the network as a whole.
-3. It isolates devices from the internet, significantly lowering the risk of unexpected firmware updates and dodgy telemetry practices.
+4. It isolates devices from the internet, significantly lowering the risk of unexpected firmware updates and dodgy telemetry practices.
-4. It is a (low-power) radio protocol, which spared me from having to run wires throughout the entire house.
+5. It is a (low-power) radio protocol, which spared me from having to run wires throughout the entire house.
-5. It maintains my devices independent of any software and/or hardware vendor, operating at full capacity even in the absence of an internet connection.
+6. It is entirely self-hosted and independent of any software and/or hardware vendor, operating at full capacity even in the absence of an internet connection.

 ## Why did I pick the Shelly Qubino Wave Shutter?

-1. It augments the traditional, physical switches rather than replacing them, preserving the immediacy of tactile interfaces whenever manual operation is required and/or whenever in presence of someone that would rather use switches, whether out of preference or necessity.
+1. It augments and complement the traditional, physical switches rather than replacing them, preserving the immediacy of tactile interfaces for those cases in which manual operation is either preferred or necessary.
-2. A friend of mine has been running them for a few years with no issues.
+2. A friend of mine has been running a couple of them for a few years with no issues.
 3. I found them sold in batches of six at a reduced per-unit price.

 ## Wiring the controllers

-Assuming standard 4-wire shutter motors, the controllers are very easy to wire.
-I suspect that, in most cases, the trickiest bit might be finding wire _of the right colors_ to match local standards and best practices.
-Also, in most places shutters are now powered by dedicated circuits with dedicated breakers.
-Always maintain proper isolation between different AC circuits.
+Assuming standard 4-wire shutter motors, the shutter controllers are very easy to wire.
+I suspect that, in most cases, the trickiest bit might be finding wires _of the right colors_ to match local standards and best practices.
+Also, in most places shutters are now powered by dedicated AC circuits with dedicated breakers, thus requiring further care in order to maintain circuit isolation.

 <figure>
   <img src="{{ '/images/2025-03-18-zwave-shutter-control/zwave-shutter-controller-wiring.excalidraw.png' | prepend: site.baseurl | prepend: site.url }}" height=500>